-76. As part of its programme of work on the audit of Best Value, Audit Scotland is developing a toolkit on performance management.
+- 87. As part of its programme of work on the audit of Best Value, Audit Scotland is developing a toolkit on performance management.
 This will be applied in a future year.
-Audit Scotland's Overview of Scotland's Health and NHS Performance 2006/07 (December 2007) comments on performance against the HEAT targets.
+Audit Scotland's 2008/09 Overview of the NHS, due to be published in December 2009 will comment on performance against the HEAT targets. - 88.
+Audit Scotland published Improving energy efficiency in December 2008 and this study included NHS bodies.
+A follow-up study is planned for late 2010 / early 2011.